Constructed wetlands

 Ecosystem services & performance value

-Reduced demand on grey stormwater infrastructure and downstream water treatment systems3.
+- Reduced demand on grey stormwater infrastructure and downstream water treatment systems.
+3

-Investment logic
+Cost-effectiveness: Investment logic

-When designed for both hydraulic and ecological performance, constructed wetlands offer a cost-effective, low-energy alternative to conventional stormwater treatment infrastructure1, 3.
+- When designed for both hydraulic and ecological performance, constructed wetlands offer a cost-effective, low-energy alternative to conventional stormwater treatment infrastructure.
+1, 3

 Monitoring & evaluation metrics